Notify me

 Mathematical Art: How Mathematics Can Be Used In Art.

 Art and mathematics, seemingly distant disciplines, share an intricate and captivating relationship.
 The fusion of these seemingly distinct fields results in the creation of aesthetically pleasing and intellectually stimulating works that have enthralled humanity for centuries.
-Mathematics forms the structural backbone behind various artistic endeavors, enhancing their beauty and meaning.
+Mathematics forms the structural backbone behind various artistic endeavours, enhancing their beauty and meaning.
 Here are some examples of ways mathematics can be used in art:

 Tessellation: